Top 10 Things To Do In Easter Island

 3. Attending a Rapanui Cultural Dance Show

 If you’re visiting Easter Island during the February Tapati Festival, you’ll get more than your fair share of Rapanui culture, but if visiting outside festival season, be sure to attend an evening dance show.
-At present, the finest show is put on by the Kari Kari dance group who host shows several times per week in Hanga Roa.
+At present, the finest show is put on by the Kari Kari dance group who hosts shows several times per week in Hanga Roa.
 Mixing Tahitian and Rapanui dances to the sound of beating drums accompanied by ukulele and the occasional conch shell horn, do not miss this unique show!
 Here’s a sneak peek.

 2. Catching the Sunrise at Ahu Tongariki

 Of all the 300 temples on Easter Island, none are more majestic than Ahu Tongariki.
 Fifteen moai, the heaviest of which weighs 88 tons, adorn a stone platform spanning 160 meters.
-It is hard to fathom how the Rapanui could raise these monolithic beasts, especially since mighty cranes were needed in the restoration of Ahu Tongariki by the Japanese in 1994 following by the 1960 tsunami that displaced the moai.
+It is hard to fathom how the Rapanui could raise these monolithic beasts, especially since mighty cranes were needed in the restoration of Ahu Tongariki by the Japanese in 1994 followed by the 1960 tsunami that displaced the moai.
 Ahu Tongariki is the best spot on Easter Island for watching the sunrise and it is one of the iconic images of Easter Island.

 1. Visiting the “Moai Factory” at Rano Raraku